 Factory "ells" where 90 degree, 45 degree or 22.5 degree bends are required for 25 mm and larger conduits.

 Watertight connectors and couplings for EMT.
-Set-screws are acceptable in dry locations and not acceptable in humid or wet locations.
+Set-screws are acceptable in dry locations and not acceptable in humid (humidity >70%) or wet locations.

 Ensure conduit bends other than factory “ells” are made with a bender approved by the Consultant.
 Making offsets and other bends by cutting and rejoining 90 degree bends shall not be permitted.